Roald Dahl Plass: Water Tower

-At the north end of the plass is the Water Tower, which stands at approximately 70 ft high with an intermittent stream of water running down the metallic fountain.
+At the north end of the plass is the Water Tower, which is approximately 70 ft high with an intermittent stream of water running down the metallic fountain.
 The tower was also designed by Nicholas Hare Architects in conjunction with the sculptor, William Pye.

-The tower has also become known as the "Torchwood Tower" (with postcards published using that name), because it marked the location and entrance of the fictitious Torchwood Hub of the BBC television Doctor Who spin-off series Torchwood.

 Doctor Who and Torchwood

-Roald Dahl Plass first appears in "Boom Town", an episode of the long running, sci-fi drama Doctor Who.
-In the show's universe, a "spatial-temporal" rift runs through Cardiff, a feature that the ninth Doctor uses as a fueling station for his TARDIS.
-The plaza later appears in Doctor Whos spin-off series Torchwood.
-The fictional Torchwood Institute has one of its headquarters, Torchwood Three, based under the square, to monitor alien activity through the rift.
-The Water Tower has prominently featured in both of the BBC Wales flagship shows.
+Roald Dahl Plass, especially the Water Tower, has featured prominently in the BBC television drama Doctor Who and its spin-off, Torchwood.
+Roald Dahl Plass' first appearance is in the episode "Boom Town".
+In the show's universe, a "spatial-temporal" rift runs through Cardiff, a feature that the Ninth Doctor uses as a fueling station for his TARDIS.

+In Torchwood, the fictional Torchwood Institute has one of its headquarters, Torchwood Three, based under the square, to monitor alien activity through the rift.
 The base of the fountain can be seen passing through the building, and one of the paving tiles in the square is a decoy which hides an "invisible lift" leading down to the base.
-This base was effectively destroyed in Torchwood: Children of Earth but the Plass was seen for a brief moment at the end of the first episode of Miracle Day.
+This base was effectively destroyed in Torchwood: Children of Earth but Roald Dahl Plass was seen briefly at the end of the first episode of Miracle Day.

+Due to the Water Tower's prominence in the series, it is sometimes referred to as the "Torchwood Tower", with postcards having been published using that name.